 3. Heritage to Columbia Boater Pass: valid only from the Heritage Landing boat ramp to the Columbia River and available for purchase at the self-pay kiosk at Heritage Landing boat ramp. ($1/per person/per day) Also, a $15 annual pass can be purchased at the park office.

 Situated between two major rail lines, the sound of passing trains and their horns is common at Deschutes.
 For light sleepers, we recommend bringing a set of ear plugs.

-No. The horse trail use is by reservation only from March 1 until June 30.
-Horse Permits are available through the Oregon State Parks online store: https://store.oregonstateparks.org/ under "Tours/Events" and there is a reservation fee of $8 per horse.
-The trail is 22 miles round trip and open for use during daylight hours only.
-Overnight camping with horses is not permitted along the trail or at Deschutes State Park.
+Horses are allowed on the first 11 miles of the Deschutes River Trail.
+Reservations are required March 1-June 30.
+Horse Permits are available through the Oregon State Parks online store: store.oregonstateparks.org/ under "Tours/Events," and there is a reservation fee of $8 per horse.
+The trail is 22 miles roundtrip and open for use during daylight hours only.
+Overnight camping with horses is not permitted along the trail or at Deschutes State Park campground.

-Between 10pm and 7am (Quiet Hours) no music is allowed.
+Yes, at a volume that cannot be heard in neighboring campsites.
+Between 10pm and 7am (quiet hours) no music is allowed.

 Yes- If you have over 50 people, want to use a public address system, selling of goods or services, event requiring structures, will limit public access, commercial filming, and anything that requires park staff to be present.The above list does not cover all the activities that would require a permit.
 The permit is called a special use permit and should be completed 30 days before arrival.

 The Lower Deschutes has a rich cultural history, providing sustenance for thousands of years to the Warm Springs and Wasco people moving seasonally through the area.
 Members of the Confederated Tribes of Warm Springs retain their fishing rights and can be seen dip net fishing the traditional way on platforms over the river just below Sherars Falls.